sourcegraph/about/content/blogposts/2022/scip-python.md

 ---
 title: 'scip-python: a precise Python indexer'
-description: "Announcing scip-python, a new SCIP indexer for Python."
+description: "Announcing scip-python, a new SCIP indexer for Python built on top of the excellent Pyright type checker."

+Announcing scip-python, a new SCIP indexer for Python."
 authors:
   - name: TJ Devries
     url: https://github.com/tjdevries